 - Subscription churn

 For a SaaS, most of the time, activity churn indicates revenue churn.
-Thus, it is something activity churn is something that you need to define and monitor regularly.
+Thus, activity churn is something that you need to define and monitor regularly.
 It can be both a signal that something is not going well and a way to prevent revenue churn.
+Keep your existing customers is and should be part of your sales process and strategy.

 As Ruben told us, “to track activity churn, you typically have to work on your data to set up.
 You have to do tracking, whether it’s with tools like Mixpanel, Amplitude, or any other event-driven tool.”
 In other words, “you have to do some kind of set up to be able to track activity churn, versus revenue churn.”